Woodworking, Art & CNC by Corbin Dunn

 V-bit Tool Selection

 I prefer fine detailed inlays, and use a 15 degree v-bit: Amana 15-degree v-bit.
-This bit has a 15 degree inclusive angle (the total angle).
+This bit has a 15 degree inclusive angle (the total angle), but I’ve also had good success with a Tapered Ball Nose.

 Bits are usually (but not always) named and sold by the Inclusive Angle, which is the total angle.
 The Taper Angle is half the inclusive angle, as shown to the right.
 Fusion will name bits based on the Taper Angle — so if you see it named as a 30 degree bit in Fusion, don’t get confused and put 30 degrees as the Parameter when it is really 60; things won’t work right!